close

 Research - 21.10.2025 - 09:00

-What Switzerland can learn from Norwegian natural disaster management
+Can Switzerland learn from Norway’s natural disaster management?

 Floods, storms and landslides cause billions in damage worldwide.
 Even a comprehensive insurance system such as Norway's can only partially cushion the economic impact on private households.
 This is shown by a study conducted by a team from St.Gallen and Oslo, which will be discussed on 21 October 2025 at the prestigious Norges Bank Climate Conference.

 The study, entitled "Weathering the Storm: The Effects of Natural Disasters on Households under Universal Insurance", is based on extensive administrative data from Norway, where all buildings and movable property are automatically insured against natural disasters.
 This provides a unique opportunity to estimate the indirect effects of the disaster.
-Immediately after a disaster, the insurance company reimburses almost all property damage – a system that only exists in part in Switzerland.
+Immediately after a disaster, the insurance company reimburses almost all property damage.
 A team of researchers from Switzerland and Norway has investigated what happens afterwards.
 "Using data from Norway, we were able to isolate the indirect economic consequences of natural disasters for the first time," explains Emilia Garcia-Appendini, Professor of Banking and Financial Intermediation at the University of St.Gallen (HSG).
 "It turned out that even with full compensation, households permanently experience a large loss of their wealth."

 Income falls, houses lose value